Donaldson Functional in Teichm\"uller Theory: Introduction

-In an attempt to parametrize the space of immersions of {\cmc} surfaces in {\htm}s, Gon{\c{c}}alves-Uhlenbeck (\cite{GU07}) used the tangent bundle of {\TS} as the parameter space.
-The tangent bundle is identified as the collection of pairs $(X,[\beta])$, where $X$ is a {\cs} on the surface, and $[\beta]$ is a {\coc} of $(0,1)$-forms valued in the holomorphic tangent bundles over $X$.
-It turns out this problem has a natural variational structure and the associated functional is referred to as {\df} since it is a type of the functional (\cite{Don85, Sim88}) that appeared in the construction of Hermitian-Einstein metrics in holomorphic vector bundles in complex geometry.
-In (\cite{GU07}), the authors observed through a formal computation that the second variation at each possible {\cp} is positive definite, and by this information they claimed the uniqueness for the {\cp} of the functional, as typically it would follow by standard global bifurcation arguments.
-However, by its nature, {\df} presents some delicate analytical aspects which require a particular care {\wrt} ``regularity" and ``compactness" issues.
+In this spirit, Gon{\c{c}}alves-Uhlenbeck (\cite{GU07}) proposed to parametrize the space of immersions of {\cmc} surfaces in {\htm}s (homeomorphic to $S\times\R$ and possibly incomplete) by elements of the tangent bundle of the {\TS}.
+Such tangent bundle is identified as the collection of pairs $(X,[\beta])$, where $X$ is a {\cs} on the surface and $[\beta]$ is a {\coc} of $(0,1)$-forms valued in $T^{1,0}_X$, the holomorphic tangent bundle over $X$.
+We can trace back an analogous point of view to the Higgs bundle approach introduced by Hitchin in \cite{Hit87}.
+For example, we see that, for given a pair $(X,[\beta])$ one can obtain a {\mi} of $X$ in a {\htm} by solving the Gauss-Codazzi equations: \be \left\{

-In the same direction, more recently, Loftin-McIntosh (\cite{LM19b}) were able to relate the solution space of {\ms} equations to Hitchin's self-dual equations on closed {\RS}s from Gauge theory.
-This correspondence was derived by using Higgs bundles theory and the parameter space is the tangent bundle of {\TS}.
-The {\MS} of solutions to the self-dual equations has been proven to have extremely rich geometric structures, and it is homeomorphic to the space of irreducible representations from $\pi_1(S)$ to $PSL(2,\C)$ (see \cite{Hit87, Don87}).

-Moving to the next order differentials, there is a deep connection between {\hcd}s on a {\RS} $X$ and equivariant {\mli}s from $\D$ into $\CH$ {\wrt} representations of $\pi_1(S)$ into $PU(2,1)$ (\cite{LM13}).
-However the associated PDE with fixed data $(X, q'(z)dz^3)$ with $q'$ a {\hcd} on $X$ doesn't always admit solutions, and one can construct another solution for each stable solution whenever it exists (\cite{HLL13}).
-In (\cite{LM19}, they discovered that a natural parameter space is $(X,[\beta])$, where this time $[\beta]$ is a {\coc} of $(0,1)$-forms valued in the tensor product of holomorphic tangent bundles over $X$.
-Using Higgs bundle theory, they established a one-to-one correspondence between the solution to the {\mli} equations and an irreducible representation of $\pi_1(S)$ into $PU(2,1)$.

-In the present paper we introduce a family of functionals on a closed {\RS}.
-This functional encodes a pair of data on the surface which are central objects in {\Tt}: a {\cs} $X$ on the surface, and a {\coc} $[\beta]$ of $(0,1)$-forms valued in a bundle $E$ which is a $(k-1)$-tensor product of the holomorphic tangent bundles over $X$, where $k\ge 2$.
-In the language of Higgs bundle, this pair is sometimes called {\it the Higgs data} in this setting.
-When $k=2$, this functional is equivalent to the one in \cite{GU07}, so for general $k$, we will refer to this new functional as ``{\dfl}".
-The Euler-Lagrange equations for the functional, when $k=2$, are precisely the {\ms} equations in \cite{LM19b}, and when $k=3$, are precisely the {\mli} equations in \cite{LM19}.